The stochastic sandpile model on complete graphs: Introduction

 The seminal example of such a study is due to Cori and Rossin~\cite{CR}, who showed that on complete graphs, the set of recurrent states is in bijection with the set of \emph{parking functions} (see Section~\ref{subsec:parking_functions} for a definition of these, and Theorem~\ref{thm:detrec_pf} for a statement of the bijection).
 Similar combinatorial studies on many other graph families -- such as complete bipartite~\cite{DLB} and multi-partite~\cite{CorPou} graphs, complete split graphs~\cite{Duk}, wheel and fan graphs~\cite{SelWheel}, Ferrers graphs~\cite{DSSS1}, permutation graphs~\cite{DSSS2}, and so on -- followed.
 Related combinatorial objects include generalisations of parking functions, parallelogram polyominoes, Motzkin words, subgraphs of cycles, lattice paths, decorated EW-tableaux, tiered trees, and a number of others.

-In the ASM, the only randomness lies in the choice of vertex where grains are added at each time step.
+In the ASM, the only randomness lies in the choice of vertex where grains are added at each time step, together with possibly the randomness of the initial state.
 After this, the toppling and stabilisations processes are entirely deterministic.
 Stochastic variants of the ASM add an extra layer of randomness to the model by making topplings random.
 When a vertex is unstable, it chooses a random (multi-)subset of its neighbours to send grains to according to some probability distribution.
 There are a number of stochastic variants of the ASM in the literature, including the following. \begin{itemize} \item In~\cite{Manna}, there are two different types of grain, which cannot occupy the same vertex.
-When they do, one of the grains is moved to a randomly chosen neighbouring vertex instead. \item In~\cite{DharSad}, unstable vertices lose all their grains, which are re-distributed at random to their neighbours: some neighbours may receive more than one grain, others none, while some grains may exit the system directly. \item In ~\cite{CMS}, unstable vertices flip a biased coin for each neighbour to decide which neighbours to send grains to.
-That is, all neighbours independently of each other receive a grain with probability $p \in (0,1)$ (with probability $(1-p)$ that grain is kept by the toppling vertex). \item The model in~\cite{Nunzi} essentially generalises the two previous models in~\cite{CMS, DharSad}. \item In~\cite{KW}, the toppling threshold of a vertex is set to a (fixed) multiple $M$ of its degree.
+When they do, one of the grains is moved to a randomly chosen neighbouring vertex instead. \item In~\cite{DharSad}, unstable vertices lose a fixed number grains, which are re-distributed at random to their neighbours: some neighbours may receive more than one grain, others none, while some grains may exit the system directly. \item In~\cite{CMS}, unstable vertices flip a biased coin for each neighbour to decide which neighbours to send grains to.
+That is, all neighbours independently of each other receive a grain with probability $p \in (0,1)$ (with probability $(1-p)$ that grain is kept by the toppling vertex). \item The model in~\cite{Nunzi} generalises the two previous models in~\cite{CMS, DharSad}.
+In this model, toppling vertices send grains to a random multi-set of neighbours, with the total number of grains lost being itself random. \item In~\cite{KW}, the toppling threshold of a vertex is set to a (fixed) multiple $M$ of its degree.
 For each toppling, a random number $\gamma \in \{1,\ldots,M\}$ is chosen, and each neighbour of the toppling vertex receives the same (random) number $\gamma$ of grains. \end{itemize}

 In general, these models have not been studied as widely as the ASM.
 The existing research has mainly focused on the physical properties of the models such as the steady state distribution, and no real combinatorial studies have been conducted.
 This paper proposes the first such combinatorial study.
 We focus on the ``coin-flipping'' model from~\cite{CMS}, which we call the stochastic sandpile model (SSM).
 We choose this model because it has known characterisations of recurrent states, i.e.\ conditions under which a given state is recurrent (see Theorem~\ref{thm:SR_general} in this paper).
 We study the SSM on complete graphs, seeking a combinatorial description of its set of recurrent states in the spirit of that of Cori and Rossin for the ASM~\cite{CR}.